Europe & Britain | Destination Guides

 It travels nearly 100 km and you’ll still get your Compostela completion certificate for doing this route.
 You’ll pass through hillsides, pine groves and medieval villages, including Galician towns like Cee and Negreira.

-As you reach the “end of the world” in Finisterre, it was customary for pilgrims to collect a shell as proof they had reached their destination.
-This is why the scallop shell is now a common sign and used as waymarkers along all the Camino routes.
-You can also add an extra 29km walk to the village of Muxia, north of Finisterre.
-Famed for its church built beside the rocky coastline, this village also featured in the film The Way.
+When reaching the “end of the world” in Finisterre, it was customary for pilgrims to collect a shell as proof they had reached their destination.
+This is why the scallop shell is now the symbol of the Camino.

 Camino del Norte (the Northern Way)